 Riverside Drive Viaduct, Steel viaduct in Upper Manhattan, US

-The structure, completed in 1901 under engineer F. Stuart Williamson, carried the largest steel girders ever manufactured at that time over Manhattan Street.
+The structure was completed in 1901 under engineer F. Stuart Williamson and carried the largest steel girders ever manufactured at that time across Manhattan Street.
+The project was part of Manhattan's early modernization push in the early 1900s.

-The viaduct's design incorporated limestone from Mohawk Valley and granite from Maine, reflecting the City Beautiful movement's influence on public infrastructure.
+The viaduct was built with limestone from the Mohawk Valley and granite from Maine, reflecting the City Beautiful movement's influence on public infrastructure.
+These materials sourced from distant quarries show how seriously engineers approached the design of this everyday structure.

 Location: Manhattan